-Having renewed his contract for another five years, Andrew Sewell begins his fourteenth season this summer as Music Director of the Wisconsin Chamber Orchestra.
-During his tenure he has raised the orchestra to new artistic heights and continues to expand the repertoire garnering rave reviews and plaudits for his adventuresome programming, vitality and energy.
-His previous appointments include Music Director with the Wichita Symphony from 2000 - 2010, and resident conductor of the Toledo Symphony from 1995 – 2000.
-He has regular guest conducting engagements in Hong Kong and across the US.
+Andrew Sewell celebrates his fifteenth season as Music Director of the Wisconsin Chamber Orchestra.
+During his tenure Maestro Sewell has raised the orchestra to new artistic heights, expanded the repertoire and provided innovative and adventuresome programming to all their concert programs.
+True to its name, the Wisconsin Chamber Orchestra performs to an annual audience of 200,000 statewide, serving many communities and diverse audiences.
+The six week annual Concerts on the Square have an estimated weekly attendance of 35,000 around the Capitol Square in Madison, WI.
+His previous appointments include Music Director with the Wichita Symphony from 2000 - 2010, Mansfield Symphony (OH) 1997- 2002, and resident conductor of the Toledo Symphony from 1995 – 2000.

-Guest conducting engagements last season included the Detroit Symphony, Portland-Columbia Symphony, Hong Kong City Opera and UW Madison Opera.
-In prior seasons, he has guest conducted the Illinois Symphony and Chamber Orchestra, Eugene Symphony, Green Bay Symphony, Salem Chamber Orchestra, OK Mozart Festival, Peninsula Music Festival, Wisconsin and Masterworks Festival, Indiana.
-In June 2012 he made his opera debut with Hong Kong City Opera in Lehar’s The Merry Widow.
-Most recently he was honored with the 2013 Rabin Arts Youth Award for Individual Achievement by the Wisconsin Youth Symphony Orchestra, for his services to youth and education.
-He and his wife, Mary, reside in Madison with their son Alistair, the last of three children still in high school.
+Guest conducting engagements in the upcoming 2014-15 season include the Toledo Symphony (OH), Auckland Philharmonia Orchestra (NZ), Gulf Coast Symphony (MS), and Oshkosh Symphony (WI).
+In the past five seasons they have also included the Detroit Symphony, Portland-Columbia Symphony, Illinois Symphony and Chamber Orchestra, Eugene Symphony, Green Bay Symphony, Springfield Symphony (OH), Salem Chamber Orchestra (OR), Hong Kong City Opera, City Chamber Orchestra of Hong Kong, the OK Mozart Festival, Peninsula Music Festival (WI), and Masterworks Festival (IN).
+He was honored with the 2013 Rabin Arts Youth Award for Individual Achievement, by the Wisconsin Youth Symphony Orchestra, for his services to youth and education.
+He and his wife, Mary have three children and live in Madison.